najikadri/ezoJS/contributing.md

 **Can I remove functions or original code?**

 You may not.
-You shouldn't any function from ezoJS made by the developer
+You shouldn't remove any function from ezoJS made by the developer

 **Can I edit a function?**